nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-7-16

+4:00pm The fiber has been repaired and Brooklyn speeds are back to normal

 2020-7-14

 9:00pm The uplink fiber for hub node 1417 was cut this afternoon, likely by a truck, causing slowness in northern Brooklyn.
 A technician will come Thursday (July 16) afternoon to relink.